JojOatXGME/nix-idea/README.md

 <!-- Plugin description -->

+**This is not the official NixIDEA plugin but a separate distribution to test publication process.**

 This plugin has the goal of being generally useful when working with nixpkgs/NixOS/nixops, it aims to provide the following: